naotaco/cooker-daemon/README.md

 ## cooker-daemon

-A daemon to keep temperature in slow cooker
+A daemon to keep temperature in slow cooker for Raspberry Pi.
+This script checks temperature from MAX31855 and controls relay-connected slow cooker.

 ### Dependency